mndmnky/DireFeVer/README.md

 * Speed-up rules
 * TEST `single versions`
 * Test other lossy rules (test global rule)
+* Twin-rule can merge nodes instead.
+Would take some work though.

 ### Some other things
 * SCC in disjunct cycle heuristic can be simple.
-Check if simple is much faster than advanced
+Check if simple is much faster than advanced.
-* Twin nodes can also be merged if no edges are between their neighbors
+* Twin nodes can also be merged if no edges are between their neighbors.

-### Some time
-* Fixed rule priority lists.
+* Constant rule priority lists.
+* UDFVS solution as heuristic.
+* Poly kernel rules.

+# Still needed?
 * Check if BST can be bounded further (current solution + current best lower bound > best solution -> return best solution).
 * Polish branch and reduce algorithm (can be contracted).
-* UDFVS solution as heuristic.
-* Poly kernel rules.

 [^fn1]: Chen, Jianer, et al. "A fixed-parameter algorithm for the directed feedback vertex set problem."
 Proceedings of the fortieth annual ACM symposium on Theory of computing.
 2008.